dy/sprae/r&d.md

   + completes disposal method
   - requires storing initial `:` attributes
   + `:each` already does that way: just stores initial element as template, untouched

-## [ ] Reasons against sprae

-  - requires loading script anyways - not native event callbacks
-  - ~~no `this` keyword makes it a bit cumbersome~~
-  - separate syntax space even with `:` prefix - conflicts
-  - perf-wise vanilla is still faster

 ## [x] If directive: #55 - dispose or not elements from not matching branch? -> let's try el[_off]